aterakrofi/Java_Projects/Data_science_projects/Data_Scrapping/README.md

 Second Step: Removed empty spaces from raw lists
 The raw lists contained empty spaces that prevented further processing on these lists.
 A simple condition was set to prevent appending empty spaces to lists

-Third Step: Removed punctuation
-Further processing was done to remove punctuation from the saved lists.
+Third Step: Removed punctuationFurther processing was done to remove punctuation from the saved lists.
 This was achieved using a combination of “join” and punctuation

 Fourth step: Convert lists to Wordlist
 The python lists contained in some cases full sentences or two or more words represented as a single list item.
 Using the split() function these sentences were separated into individual wordlists.